Dr Perry Zeus established BCI (the world's first professional coach training

 The urgent need to learn how to change

-behavior: 1) in how we react to a pandemic / health
+behavior: 1) in how we manage our workforce in a post-pandemic / health

 crisis and, 2) how we can prevent an